Kingxukai/linux/Documentation/trace/events.rst

   ret = kretprobe_event_gen_cmd_end(&cmd);

-At this point, the event object is ready to be used for tracing new events.
+At this point, the woke event object is ready to be used for tracing new events.

 Similarly, a kretprobe event can be created using